ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 })
 ```

-A global component can be accessed everywhere.
+A global component can be accessed anywhere.
 Try to avoid this as much as possible as it fills up the global namespace.
-One good use case would be for example for an icon library like Font Awesome:
+An example of a use case that is justified would be an icon library like Font Awesome:

 ```typescript
 library.add(